breki/demeton/docs/Tutorial.md

 ./Demeton.Console shade 13.49437,46.159668,14.236633,46.543914 --map-scale 1500000 --shading-script "igor(sunaz=135,shadcol=#ffff80)"
 ```

-Here we told Demeton the Sun comes from southeast and it leaves yellow shades.
+Here we told Demeton the Sun comes from southeast (`sunaz=135` representing Sun azimuth of 135°) and it leaves yellow shades (`shadcol=#ffff80` means the yellowish shading color).
 Let's call this "sunshading".
 I know, it's weird, but for the next step and it will be clearer:

 ```sh
 ./Demeton.Console shade 13.49437,46.159668,14.236633,46.543914 --map-scale 1500000 --shading-script "igor(sunaz=135,shadcol=#ffff80)|+igor"